dibyendumajumdar/dmr_c/nanojit-backend/README.md

 # NanoJIT backend

-This backend is trying to use a [NanoJIT](https://github.com/dibyendumajumdar/nanojit) backend.
+This is a [NanoJIT](https://github.com/dibyendumajumdar/nanojit) backend.

 ## Status

-This is very early days.
+These are very early days.
 We are able to generate code for following simple C programs.

 * [strlen](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/strlen.c).
 The generated LIR and assembly instructions look
   [like this](https://github.com/dibyendumajumdar/dmr_c/blob/master/tests/nano/strlen.lir).